exakat/exakat/docs/Development.rst

 * HasNoFunctionDefinition : Docs for HasNoFunctionDefinition

+* HasNoIfthen : Checks that the current atom is not inside a if/then/else structure.

 * HasNoIn : checks if the current atom has no incoming link with a name

 * HasNoInstruction : Docs for HasNoInstruction

+* HasNoInterface : This step checks that the current atom is inside an interface or not.

 * HasNoNamedInstruction : Docs for HasNoNamedInstruction